egedemirtas/java-ocp/README.md

 ## What is Lambda?
 - Java is a OOP language.
 In java 8 ***Functional Programming*** aspect was added.
 - ***Functional Programming***:
-  - You specify what you want todo rather than dealing with sate of objects.
+  - You specify what you want to do rather than dealing with sate of objects.
 Focus more on expressions than loops.
   - Uses ***lambda expressions***
 - ***lambda expressions***:
   - block of code that gets passed around like a variable